-Trauma & EMDR Therapy in Portland, OR
+Trauma Therapy for New Moms in Portland, OR

 Portland Therapy Center Member

-The first step towards healing is reaching out for support.
-Feel free to contact me for a 15-minute phone consultation.
+Healing is possible, and you don’t have to do it alone.
+The first step toward healing is reaching out for support.
+If you’re looking for Trauma Therapy in Portland, Oregon, I invite you to contact me to schedule a 15-minute phone consultation.

 • Birth Trauma